dayanakumar-IT/Inspection-Module-Project-CRUD/README.md

 - **React.js**: Frontend framework for scheduling, recording, viewing inspections, and generating reports.
 - **Node.js**: Manages the backend logic for inspection workflows.
 - **Google Maps API**: Used for integrating maps to display and track project locations.

+---

+## 📝 Contributions

+This module is part of the larger A-Arch Build project developed by a group of 7 members for our second year project